ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/company-hub.md

 But to add a company, you must have been given access to one or more instances of [!INCLUDE [prod_short](includes/prod_short.md)] in addition to the company that you use the company hub in.

-For example, if you are an accountant, your clients can invite you to their [!INCLUDE [prod_short](includes/prod_short.md)].
-For more information, see [Inviting Your External Accountant to Your Business Central](finance-accounting.md#inviteaccountant).
+For example, if you are an accountant, your clients can invite you to their [!INCLUDE [prod_short](includes/prod_short.md)]. ro více informací navštivte [Pozvání externího účetního do Business Cental](finance-accounting.md#inviteaccountant).

 Administrators can use the same assisted setup guide to add you to their [!INCLUDE [prod_short](includes/prod_short.md)], or they can add you to the relevant Azure AD account in the Microsoft 365 admin center.
 For more information, see [Manage users and groups](/microsoft-365/admin/add-users/?view=o365-worldwide&preserve-view=true).